'Get This Fixed': Boaters Want An End To Trailer Plate Fees Rising 555%

 CHICAGO (CBS) — While Memorial Day is the unofficial start of summer, boaters in Illinois have extra reason to celebrate.

-A whopping 555% increase in license plate fees for boat trailers could soon be nearly reversed thanks to a bill that just passed the Illinois House.READ MORE: At Least 2 People Killed, 29 Injured So Far In Memorial Day Weekend Violence In Chicago
+A whopping 555% increase in license plate fees for boat trailers could soon be nearly reversed thanks to a bill that just passed the Illinois General Assembly.READ MORE: CPD Ending Daily Downtown Deployment With 12 Hour Days, Will No Longer Cancel Days Off

-CBS 2’s Tim McNicholas reports from Burnham Harbor and boaters there said they’re finally optimistic about a potential fix.
+As CBS 2’s Tim McNicholas reported Monday, boaters there said they’re finally optimistic about a potential fix.

 It all started when a 2019 infrastructure bill spiked the renewal fees.
 Now a fix is finally moving in Springfield.